Best foam roller exercises

 7. Calves

-• Sit in a long sitting position with the roller under your calves, cross one leg over the other.
+• Sit in a long sitting position with the roller under your calves, and cross one leg over the other.

 • Lift your buttocks off the floor and begin to roll up and down the length of your calf using your arms and body to control the movement.